The best Star Wars games in the galaxy, ever

 Here’s hoping BioWare will one day be allowed to visit that (offline) galaxy far, far away once more.

-- Looking for something to play outside of the Star Wars canon?
-We have guides to the best PS4 games and best Xbox One games just for you
+- That enough Star Wars for you?
+We have guides to the best PS4 games and best Xbox One games too